Howard20181/Android-automotive/README.md

 Magisk module <https://github.com/Howard20181/Android-automotive/releases/download/v1.0/systemless-gapps-API33-automotive-tiny.zip>

-Should also be compatible with other Android 13 head units.
+It should also be compatible with other Android 13 head units.

 ## Other Docs